-Thankfully, participants are slowly building back their balance, mobility, and mental well-being with help from the dedicated staff.
+Thankfully, participants are slowly building back their balance, mobility, and mental well-being to the dedication of the staff.

 MHF is proud to support programs like Momentum.
-Because a community where people cheer each other on and celebrate each other's accomplishments, no matter how big or small, is a place in which we can all thrive.
+Because a community where people cheer each other on and celebrate each other's accomplishments, no matter how big or small, is a place we can all thrive.